-In 2017, impairment tests were conducted with regard to the assets of the Skano Fibreboard OÜ using the discounted cash flows method.
-In consideration of the capital structure of the company, the discount rate used was 9.8%.
-The recoverable amount of 2017 is found on the basis of value in use, which have been detailed from after-tax cash flow forecast for the period 2018-2023.
+In 2018, impairment tests were conducted with regard to the assets in amount € 5 420 thousand of the Skano Fibreboard OÜ using the discounted cash flows method.
+In consideration of the capital structure of the company, the discount rate used was 10.5%.
+The recoverable amount of 2018 is found on the basis of value in use, which have been detailed from after-tax cash flow forecast for the period 2019-2023.
 The value in use was found using the following key assumptions, which are based on the management assessment of the previous year's actual performance and future forecasts and growth rates in the future.
 The most significant assumptions used:

-the average increase in revenue during the period: 2.1% p.a.; the average EBITDA growth in the period: 11.8% p.a.; terminal growth rate: 1.9%.
+- the average increase in revenue during the period: 4.0% p.a.; - the average increase in gross profit during the period: 7.1% p.a.; - the average EBITDA growth in the period: 26.7% p.a.; - terminal growth rate: 1.9%.

-The impairment test conducted in 2017 has a positive result and therefore, there is no need for impairment for the group of non-current assets.
-Reasonable changes to inputs do not cause the recoverable amount to fall below the carrying value.
+The impairment test conducted in 2018 has a positive result and therefore, there is no need for impairment for the group of non-current assets.
+However, as the test was marginally positive, the test result is mainly sensitive to changes in gross margin and discount rate.
+The below table illustrates the 0.5 percentage points changes in gross margin and discount rate for the test result: